-- Health and safety is our first priority. - We favour sustainable solutions in our product development. - We minimise the harmful environmental impacts of our operations.

-- Our products correspond to quality specifications agreed together with our customers. - We are committed to constantly improving our operations.
+- Health and safety are our first priorities. - We seek ways to improve diversity, equity and inclusion in our operations. - We favour sustainable solutions in our product development. - We minimise the harmful environmental impacts of our operations. - Our products correspond to quality specifications agreed together with our customers. - We are committed to constantly improving our operations.